Richard Strauss on the cover of Time Magazine, 1927

 The opera’s two leading ladies represent polar opposite approaches taken towards Romantic love.
-The character of Ariadne represents True Love in all of its high browed, idealistic glory, whereas the character of Zerbinetta dualistically represents the playful, flirtatious side of romance that can’t get enough variations of it with as many suitors as possible.
+The title character of Ariadne represents True Love in all of its high browed, idealistic glory, whereas the character of Zerbinetta dualistically represents the playful, flirtatious side of romance that can’t get enough variations of it with as many suitors as possible.

-I’m unfaithful and true all, in the same day.
+I’m unfaithful and true, all in the same day.

 On a false scale I weigh the truth.